Reddy909/Reddy909/README.md

 - 👋 Hi, I’m Nithn Reddy
-- 👀 I’m interested in ...Data Entry
+- 👀 I’m interested in ...Data Analyst
-- 🌱 I’m currently learning ...Execl
+- 🌱 I’m currently learning ...Data Analysis
-- 💞️ I’m looking to collaborate on ...freelancer work
+- 💞️ I’m looking to collaborate on a remote job
 - 📫 How to reach me ...my whats app no-8919664145

 <!---